25th Infantry Division (United States): Korean War

 After a month and a half of planning and reorganization, a new offensive was launched on 25 January 1951 and succeeded in recapturing Inchon and Kimpo Air Base.
 This was the first of several successful assaults on the PVA/KPA.
 The division next participated in Operation Ripper, during which it drove the PVA across the Han River.
 Success continued with Operations Dauntless and Piledriver in early 1951.
 These offensives secured part of the Iron Triangle which enhanced the UN's bargaining position.

-With leaders of four nations now at the negotiating tables in the summer of 1951, Division activity slowed to patrol and defensive actions to maintain the line of resistance.
+With leaders of four sovereign states now at the negotiating tables in the summer of 1951, Division activity slowed to patrol and defensive actions to maintain the line of resistance.
 This type of action continued into the winter of 1952.
 In January 1953 the division was transferred from IX Corps to I Corps and assumed the responsibility of guarding the approaches of Seoul on 5 May 1953.
 23 days later, when ceasefire negotiations at Panmunjom stalled, a heavy PVA assault hit the Nevada Complex, the division held its ground; the brunt of the attack was absorbed by the attached Turkish Brigade and the 14th Infantry Regiment.

 By successfully defending Seoul from continued attack from May to July 1953, the division earned its second Republic of Korea Presidential Unit Citation.
 Again, negotiators moved toward peace.
 In July, the division again moved to reserve status at Camp Casey where it remained through the signing of the armistice 27 July 1953.
 Fourteen division soldiers were awarded Medals of Honor during the Korean War, making the division one of the most decorated US Army divisions of that war.

 The division's 14th Infantry Regiment had three recipients of the Medal of Honor, Donn F. Porter, Ernest E. West and Bryant E. Womack.
 The 24th Infantry Regiment had two recipients, Cornelius H. Charlton and William Thompson.
 The 35th Infantry Regiment had three recipients, William R. Jecelin, Billie G. Kanell and Donald R. Moyer.
 Finally, the 27th Infantry Regiment had five recipients, John W. Collier, Reginald B. Desiderio, Benito Martinez, Lewis L. Millett and Jerome A. Sudut.
 The divisions patch is sometimes referred to as the "Electric Strawberry".

 The division remained in Korea until 1954 and returned to Hawaii from September through October of that year.
 After a 12-year absence, the 25th Infantry Division had finally returned home.

 On 1 February 1957, the division was reorganized as a Pentomic Division.
 The division's three infantry regiments (the 14th, 27th and 35th) were inactivated, with their elements reorganized into five infantry battle groups (the 1-14 IN, 1-27 IN, 1-35 IN, 2-19 IN and the 2-21 IN).